Adam Erdmann Trčka of Lípa: Biography

-In the meantime, Trčka's military career progressed quickly as he had gained Wallenstein's trust, delivering his messages to the emperor Ferdinand II.
+In the meantime, Trčka's military career progressed quickly as he had gained Wallenstein's trust, delivering his messages to Emperor Ferdinand II.
 On 18 February 1628, the emperor bestowed upon Trčka the title of Hochwohlgeboren.
 In 1629, a peasant uprising broke out in the districts of Neustadt and Nachod (Trčka and Wallenstein's personal estates), the rebels were opposed to the Catholicization of the area.
 Trčka suppressed the uprising with Wallenstein's aid.
 On 23 February 1630, Wallenstein ordered Imperial field marshal Ramboldo, Count of Collalto to transfer seven flags of his infantry regiment to Trčka, whom he promoted to colonel.
-The emperor declared the order to be invalid, after troops under Trčka's command were accused of extorting money from the citizens of Königgratz, Nimburg and Welwarn.
+The emperor declared the order to be invalid, after troops under Trčka's command were accused of extorting money from the citizens of Hradec Králové, Nymburk and Velvary.
 On 1 October, Trčka received the 500-man, Haugwitz Harquebusier Regiment instead, possibly after disproving the allegations.
 Trčka spent the following year recruiting soldiers for the needs of the Imperial army.
 In October–November 1631, Trčka represented Wallenstein in secret meetings with Swedish envoy Jindřich Matyáš Thurn, who failed to persuade Wallenstein to switch sides and join the Swedish army.
 In 1632, Trčka campaigned in Bohemia and around Nuremberg, on 6 November his cavalry distinguished themselves in the Battle of Lützen.
 He was then sent to Preßnitz.
 He returned to Bohemia before he was able to carry his assignment due to the death of his mother on 8 January 1633.
 He inherited his mother's estates, as the will excluded his brother Wilhelm.

 From July until September, he represented the Imperial side in negotiations with the Saxon general Hans Georg von Arnim-Boitzenburg, securing several truces.
 On 6 October, Wallenstein requested Trčka to be promoted from colonel to lieutenant field marshal, the order was approved by the emperor eight days later.
 He took part in the Silesian and Brandenburg campaigns of that year, which resulted in the capture of Grossglogau, Frankfurt, Görlitz, and Bautzen.
-He then marched back to Bohemia passing through Kittlitz, Schluckenau, Kritzitz and Leitmeritz where his force united with that of Matthias Gallas.
+He then marched back to Bohemia passing through Kytlice, Šluknov and Litoměřice where his force united with that of Matthias Gallas.